iamrohanmane/TGCHATBOT/README.md

 1. Clone this repository to your local machine.
 2. Install the required dependencies by running `pip install -r requirements.txt`.
-3. Update the `guu` variable in the `bot.py` file with your own Telegram API credentials and OpenAI API key.
+3. Update the `chatgpt` variable in the `sakura.py` file with your own Telegram API credentials and OpenAI API key.
-4. Run the bot by running the `bot.py` file using `python bot.py`.
+4. Run the bot by running the `sakura.py` file using `python sakura.py`.

 ## Contributing